shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

 ## Export data into Elasticsearch

-Creating and deleting the index is nice but alone it is not really useful.
+Creating and deleting the index is nice, but it is not really useful.
-As the next step we will implement method `getTotalCount()` and `getExportDataForBatch()` to be able to export data.
+As the next step, we will implement methods `getTotalCount()` and `getExportDataForBatch()` to be able to export data.

-We can use already existing method in `\Shopsys\FrameworkBundle\Model\Category\CategoryRepository::getTranslatedVisibleSubcategoriesByDomain()`.
+We can use the already existing method in `\Shopsys\FrameworkBundle\Model\Category\CategoryRepository::getTranslatedVisibleSubcategoriesByDomain()`.
-The method `getTranslatedVisibleSubcategoriesByDomain()` needs as a second argument an instance of `DomainConfig` so we need to inject an instance of `Domain` class along with the instance of `CategoryRepository` into `CategoryIndex`.
+The method `getTranslatedVisibleSubcategoriesByDomain()` needs as a second argument an instance of `DomainConfig`, so we need to inject an instance of `Domain` class along with the instance of `CategoryRepository` into `CategoryIndex`.

 ```php
 /**